sagemath/trac_to_gh/Issue 5475.md

 # Issue 5475: make it so ipython isn't imported when one does "sage -python"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5475

 Original creator: was